turnermike/docker-my-lamp/README.md

 Initially, the Auto Scaling Group will show 5 “Desired Instances”, but 0 actually launched Instances.
 If you wait a minute and refresh the list, the number of launched Instances will go to 5.
 Head back to the ECS Console, and you should now see five “Registered Container Instances” in your ECS Cluster:

+## Running Docker Containers in Your Cluster

+Now that you have a working Cluster, you can finally run some Docker containers in it.
+To do that, you first have to create an ECS Task, which defines the Docker image(s) to run, the resources (CPU, memory, ports) you need, what volumes to mount, etc.

+1. Select EC2 Container Service from the main menu.
+2. Select Task Definitions from the Amazon ECS menu (left).
+3. Click the Create New Task Definition button.
+4. Enter a Task Definition Name (my-lamp-task).
+5. Click the Add container button under Container Definitions.
+6. Enter a Container Name (my-lamp-container).
+7. Enter a Docker image to run (realinteractive/my-lamp).
+8. Leave the default Memory Limits (Hard limit 128) and map port 80 on the host to port 5000 in the container.
+9. Click the Add button.
+10. Click the Create button.

+Now it’s time to run the Task in your Cluster.

+1. Select EC2 Container Service from the main menu.
+2. Select Clusters from the Amazon ECS menu (left).
+3. Click on your cluster name (my-lamp-cluster).
+4. Select the Services tab, and click the Create button.
+5. Select the Task Definition created previously (my-lamp-task:1).
+6. Enter a Service name (my-lamp-service).
+7. Enter 4 in Number of tasks.
+1 less task than the number of EC2 Instances.
+8. Click the Configure ELB button.
+9. Select Classic Load Balancer for ELB type.
+10. Select your service role (ecs-service-role) for Select IAM role for service.
+11. Select your load balancer (my-lamp-load-balancer) for ELB Name.
+12. Click the Save button.
+13. Click the Create Service button.
+14. Click the View Service button.
+15. Click the Events tab to see the deployment process.

 # Credits/Thanks